General Terms and Conditions - Service Provision

 https://www.autoriteprotectiondonnees.be/contact

-The contracts agreed between the parties (specific and general conditions or other agreements), as well as the rights and obligations arising therefrom, are non-transferable, for any purpose or reason whatsoever, without the prior express written consent of the other party.
+The contracts agreed between the parties (specific and general terms and conditions or other agreements), as well as the rights and obligations arising therefrom, are non-transferable, for any purpose or reason whatsoever, without the prior express written consent of the other party.

 The invalidity, unenforceability, or illegality of any of the clauses provided for in one of the contracts concluded between the parties does not in any way entail the invalidity or nullity of the other provisions of the contract.
 All clauses remain fully valid.